 After watching the movie Life of Pi at a popular Delhi shopping mall, 23-year-old Jyoti Singh boarded a privately operated, off-duty bus with a male friend.
 The six men on board had been drinking and were out taking a joyride (earlier in the day they had lured a man onto the bus and robbed him).
 At approximately 9:30pm, the bus pulled over at the stop where Jyoti and her friend were waiting; the youngest of the six men told them the bus was heading where they wanted to go.
 The two friends climbed aboard.
 They knew they were in trouble when the driver deviated from the route the bus usually took.
 The men surrounded Jyoti and her friend, harassing them for their improper behaviour (being out late as an unmarried couple).
 A tense situation quickly turned violent.
 Jyoti’s friend tried to protect her but he was beaten unconscious with an iron rod.
 The young woman, a physiotherapy student, was brutally raped and beaten.
 She fought back, got a few bites in.
 But the men overpowered her.
 They raped her – all six of them.
 They beat her, bit her, forced an iron rod into her.
 When they were done they tossed the couple off the bus.
-The driver tried to run over Jyoti’s bloody, naked body but her friend dragged her out of the way.
+The driver tried to run over Jyoti’s naked body but her friend dragged her out of the way.
+Her body was destroyed in any event.
 She had suffered massive internal injuries to her genitals, uterus and intestines (most of which were removed during the fifth operation on her).
-The attack happened on December 16, 2012: Jyoti died 13 days later.
-Her body was destroyed.
+The attack happened on December 16, 2012; Jyoti died 13 days later.
 On top of the severe genital and gastrointestinal injuries she suffered, she had experienced cardiac arrest, brain damage, abdominal infection and pneumonia.

 God knows how many women are raped each year.
 There are statistics but they do not begin to represent the real story.
 In Tanzania 20% of women report being raped.
 In South Africa, a country with one of the highest child and baby rape rates in the world, rape is so common it rarely makes the news.
 In a survey of 1,500 schoolchildren from Soweto, a quarter of the boys interviewed said that “jackrolling” (gang rape) was “fun”.
 In Turkey, 33% of the police officers interviewed believe that “some women deserve rape”.
 In Egypt, an estimated 200,000 women are raped each year.
 At an American university, male students staged an on-campus demonstration during which they chanted: “No means yes, yes means anal!”
 In Italy, 14% of women said they had experienced attempted rape.
 In Jamaica, many women are afraid to go out for fear of being sexually harassed or assaulted.
 In a UN report on male violence in Asia, some 22% of Chinese men said they had forced a female to have sex (86% of them said they did it out of a sense of “sexual entitlement”).

 The official statistics for rape – shocking as they are – do not come even remotely close to revealing the scale of the problem.
 Rape isn’t just a stranger violently dragging a woman into a park bush and assaulting her under cover of night.
 It occurs most often between spouses, lovers, roommates, friends.
 It spans all ages and affects both genders.
 No one can say with any degree of accuracy how many children are conceived by rape each year.
 In America alone, a recent study put the figure at approximately 32,000 infants.
 The global figure surely runs into hundreds of thousands of children each year.
-A city the size of my Vilnius could probably be populated solely with human beings borne of violent, one-sided sex.
+A city the size of my Vilnius could be populated solely by human beings borne of violent, one-sided sex.

 Even in the relatively advanced West, there remains a considerable disparity between the law and cultural attitudes.
 The idea persists, like a buzzy fly that just won’t be shooed away, that some women “deserve” it: they were drunk, they were wearing a short skirt, they invited him home, they led him on.
 The ubiquity of pornography has undoubtedly made matters worse, reducing women as it does to a servile object of pleasure.
 The pornographic woman is an interchangeable body, a blank face (de-individualized through cosmetics), a culturally sanctioned dumpster for male worthlessness.
 Men flip the body around, ram away at it like some medieval fortress, before the dramatic denouement of ejaculating on the woman’s passive face with the disregard of a dog cocking its leg to mark its territory.
 Despite all the considerable legal and cultural advances that have been made in recent decades, an American President, no less, can boast about being able to grab women “by the pussy” and not be removed from office.
-Perhaps it is time to understand rape from a broader perspective rather than seeing it as a social problem (statistic) to be tamed.
-Put bluntly, rape is a natural phenomenon that occurs in other species (sexual coercion, in its various gradations, is so prevalent it could be said to be a biological norm).
+Perhaps it is time to understand rape from a broader perspective rather than seeing it as a social problem (a set of statistics) to be tamed.
+Put bluntly, rape is a natural phenomenon that occurs in other species (sexual coercion, in its various forms, is so prevalent it could be said to be a biological norm).
 The word ‘brutal’ often collocates in connection with human rape: it derives from the 15th century and refers to the behaviour of lower animals.
 As long as we continue with the pathetic fallacy that we are different from animals (there really is no such thing as ‘high’ or ‘low among animals), we will never understand why rape is so common or be able to address it beyond the palliative measure of prohibition.

 Geese, ducks, orang-utans, chimpanzees, sea otters, bottlenose dolphins and Adélie penguins are among the better known examples of animals that use rape as a means of reproduction.
 Rape is so common among some ducks (an estimated 1 in 3 couplings) that female genitals have evolved to counter the male phallus by twisting against its coiled form.
 Bottlenose dolphins indulge in gang rape.
 Sea otters rape baby seals so aggressively they can kill them in the process (they may then rape the decaying corpse for up to a week).
 Various birds, fish and insects forcibly mate.
 Rape is clearly not unique to homo sapiens.
 But interpreting it is not easy, not least because it is so tempting to impose our male-skewed view upon any extrapolation.
 Things are further complicated by the widespread use of sexual coercion in the animal world, where animals do not rape, per se, but use various methods of intimidation to cajole females into submission.